syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Importing-and-exporting-data.md

 {% tabs %}
 {% highlight c# %}

-//Export annotations to "fdf" data format
+//Export annotations to "FDF" data format
 Stream fdfStreamToSave = pdfViewerControl.ExportAnnotations(AnnotationDataFormat.Fdf);

 {% endhighlight %}
 {% endtabs %}

-Using the `ExportAnnotations` overload method, the selective list of annotations can also be exported in the specified file format.
-The annotations list that needs to be exported and the data format should be passed as method arguments.
-The following code example illustrates the exporting of the list of annotations present only in the first page.
+A selective list of annotations can also be exported in the specified file format using the `ExportAnnotations` overload method .
+The annotations list needs to be exported, and the data format should be passed as method arguments.
+The following code example explains exporting the list of annotations present only on the first page.

 {% tabs %}
 {% highlight c# %}

-//Get the list of annotations present in the first page List<IAnnotation> firstPageAnnotations = pdfViewerControl.Annotations.Where(annotation => annotation.PageNumber == 1).ToList();
+//Get the list of annotations present on the first page List<IAnnotation> firstPageAnnotations = pdfViewerControl.Annotations.Where(annotation => annotation.PageNumber == 1).ToList();

-//Export annotations to "fdf" data format
+//Export annotations to "FDF" data format
 Stream fdfStreamToSave = pdfViewerControl.ExportAnnotations(firstPageAnnotations, AnnotationDataFormat.Fdf);

 {% endhighlight %}